z88dk/z88dk/README.md

 ## BENCHMARKS

 The assembly language libraries supplied by z88dk give it performance advantages over other z80 compilers.
-(COMING)
+For details please look at the [Benchmarks](https://github.com/z88dk/z88dk/wiki/Benchmarks) section in the Wiki.

 * **Dhrystone 2.1**  Dhrystone was a common synthetic benchmark for measuring the integer performance of compilers in the 1980s until more modern benchmarks replaced it.
 It attempts to simulate typical programs by executing a set of statements statistically determined from common programs.
 * **Pi**  Mainly measures 32-bit integer performance.